S.L.A.I.: Steel Lancer Arena International: Characters

-Player – represents yourself in the Story mode of gameplay.
-You can determine your gender when you first start by choosing among the free Lo-Tek models, some male and female.
-Later in the game you can purchase different "personas" from the IDOL shop.
+Player – represents the player in the Story mode of gameplay.
+Players can determine their gender when they first start by choosing among the free Lo-Tek models, some male and female.
+Later in the game, players can purchase different "personas" from the IDOL shop.

-Knocker – A very minor character; he is your virtual daemon guide when you first join HAVEN.
-He stays with you until you switch his Chip for a different one.
-If your chip shuts down, knocker comes back until you get a new chip.
+Knocker – A very minor character; he is the player's virtual daemon guide when they first join HAVEN.
+He stays with the player until they switch his Chip for a different one.
+If the player's chip shuts down, Knocker comes back until they get a new chip.

-DD & JJ – When you first enter Hard-Wired, where you go to enter rumbles, you run into this curious duo.
+DD & JJ – When the player first enters Hard-Wired, where they go to enter rumbles, they run into this curious duo.
 As a freelance internet blogger, DD has been having trouble getting hits on her site, and is in debt up to her knees from the purchase of her new "Edge" series persona.
 JJ is a dog IC (Intelligent Chip) that serves as the main editor of DD's blog site.
 The player agrees to have DD and JJ report on their progress.

 Embryo – A rumbler on the God Mode team.
-When you take the FIRA exam in the beginning, Embryo is one of the Wire-Heads you rumble against.
+When the player takes the FIRA exam in the beginning, Embryo is one of the Wire-Heads they rumble against.
 He changes his persona throughout the story and gets stronger alongside the player.
 He has a sheep chip named Anima.

 Lynx – The third place world ranker.
 Later in the game he becomes the second world ranker.
 He has a bird chip named Helix.
 He is the leader of the God Mode team, which is made up of himself, Skeln, Sin, Embryo, and Flint.

 Bogeyman – The first place world ranker.
 He has a fox chip named JOL.

 Hot Rod – The second place world ranker.
 He has a monkey chip named Cool Cod.
 He dies in real life early in the story.

 Lucas – The third place world ranker after Lynx takes over the second place.
 Has a unicorn chip named Chani.